MarcHeiden/formula-ap1/scraper/README.md

 ### `SCRAPE_SEASON_DATA_OF_FIRST_SEASON`

-Specifies if season data are scraped for the **first** season (defined by `START_SEASON_YEAR`).
+Specifies if season data is scraped for the **first** season (defined by `START_SEASON_YEAR`).
-This has no effect on race data, as they are always scraped.
+This has no effect on race data, as it is always scraped.
-Can be set to `false` if season data already exist for the first season.
+Can be set to `false` if season data already exists for the first season.

 **Default value:** true <br>
 **Available options:** true, false